Expensify/App/README.md

 The development server is reached through the HTTPS protocol, and any client that access the development server needs a certificate.

 You create this certificate by following the instructions in [`Configuring HTTPS`](#configuring-https) of this readme.
-When accessing the website served from the development server on browsers on iOS simulator or Android emulator, these virtual devices need to have the same certificate installed.
-Follow the steps below to install to do so.
+When accessing the website served from the development server on browsers in iOS simulator or Android emulator, these virtual devices need to have the same certificate installed.
+Follow the steps below to install them.

 #### Pre-requisite for Android flow
 1. Open any emulator using Android Studio